-- Only Federally qualified subsistence users may harvest Sockeye Salmon in Neva Lake, Neva Creek, and South Creek. - ◆ The Federal public waters of Kah Sheets Creek are closed to non-federally qualified users from July 1 to July 31.
+- ♦ The Federal public waters in the Makhnati Island area, as defined on pages 6 and 7 of this booklet, are closed to the harvest of herring and herring spawn except by federally qualified users. - ♦ Only federally qualified subsistence users may harvest Sockeye Salmon in Neva Lake, Neva Creek, and South Creek. - ♦ The Federal public waters of Kah Sheets Creek are closed to non-federally qualified subsistence users from July 1 to July 31.